What is inflammation in the body? Chronic inflammation will cause multiple health risks: Learn how to reduce inflammation and improve health.

 With short term or acute inflammation there are signs such as:

-Some organs lack the necessary sensory nerve endings.
+This is due in part to some organs lacking the necessary sensory nerve endings.

-Some types of lung inflammation will not cause pain.
+For example several types of lung inflammation won’t initially cause pain.

 These health problems are also associated with inflammation and include: